Educating Our Youth

 Character Counts! was created by the Michael Josephson Institution and a group of educators, youth leaders, and ethics scholars in 1992.
 Today, Character Counts! is a partnership of over 475 non-profit organizations.
 These nationwide groups include community schools, Y.M.C.A. of the U.S.A., Big Brother’s and Sister’s of America, Boy Scouts of America, Camp Fire Boys and Girls, and many more.
 Laguna Niguel’s Character Counts!
 Program is now active in nearly every elementary, middle and high school that Laguna Niguel children attend.
 Our local Y.M.C.A. and Park and Recreation programs are also dedicated to Character Counts!

 The Laguna Niguel Character Counts!
-Coordinator is Deputy Nicole Laza who can be reached at (949) 362-4307 or by email.
+Coordinator is Deputy Ramirez who can be reached at (949) 362-4307 or by email.
 For more information about Character Counts! visit their website.